 Customers can login to the Account Management site and download the software on their own.
 Simply login and choose the “Reinstall software” link.

 It is possible to migrate your account to your new department’s Connected Backup community.
 Please submit a Help Request to the UNC Connected Backup Admins for this service.
 You should also have prior authorization from your new department’s business manager before doing this.

-You should contact your department’s IT Support group or visit the ITS Response Center in-person with a photo ID.
+You should contact your department’s IT Support group.
 If you have multiple accounts, be sure to mention the computer name where the account resides.
 A technician will login to the Support Center and change your Account Status to “Canceled”.

 For personal licenses, after your yearly license expires, we will contact you regarding renewing the license.
 If you do not renew we will change the Status of your account to “Canceled”.
 30 days after an account is Canceled, the data will be purged from the system and the account can no longer be used.

 Unfortunately, our agreement with Connected Backup is for personal computers, not servers.
 Connected Backup offers a server backup solution, but it is typically very expensive.
 We recommend contacting our local Enterprise Backup group about their available solutions.

 At this point, we have never seen Connected Backup break anyone’s computer.
 However, other computer problems can be “brought to the surface” as a result of using Connected Backup.
 A virus infected file may cause IM problems due to conflicts with your virus protection software.
 A physically bad hard drive may result in IM related problems as it scans the entire HD for data changes.
 For the software to function at its highest potential, your HD should be formatted with NTFS instead of FAT32.
 Other software can cause problems with Connected Backup and the only way to isolate the source is to turn off all applications, run a complete backup, then slowly turn on other apps as you complete additional backups.
 For more details and support on these issues, contact the ITS Response Center.